ikasanEIP/ikasan/ikasaneip/visualisation/dashboard/notifications.md

 The Ikasan Visualisation Dashboard supports email notifications.
 Users and support staff are notified of the exclusion of business stream events.
 Notifications are configurable and are fired on a scheduled basis.
 When a notification job is fired, the notification service queries the Ikasan index to determine if there are any exclusions relating to the business stream.
-If exclusions are found the following [businessStreamModel](./src/main/java/org/ikasan/dashboard/notification/model/BusinessStreamExclusions) is made available to the [Thymeleaf](https://www.thymeleaf.org/) template engine in order to render the notification email content.
+If exclusions are found the following [Business Stream Model](./src/main/java/org/ikasan/dashboard/notification/model/BusinessStreamExclusions.java) is made available to the [Thymeleaf](https://www.thymeleaf.org/) template engine in order to render the notification email content.

 | Name      | Description |